 Evidence on Prostaglandins

 One risk associated with the use of prostaglandins is uterine hyperstimulation, meaning it overstimulates your uterus to contract too much.
 Other maternal side effects include nausea, vomiting, diarrhea, and fever.

 There have been concerns raised of risks associated with Cytotec that include hyperstimulating the uterus, prolonged contractions, postpartum hemorrhage, and uterine rupture, among many others.
 Ina May Gaskin, who is perhaps the most respected figure in midwifery, has been outspoken against the use of misoprostol.
-Ina May has a summary of articles about misoprostol if you would like to read more.
+Ina May has a if you would like to read more.

 Rupturing the Membranes

 Another method you care provider can use is to break your water.
 This is also known as an amniotomy or rupturing the membranes.
 An amniotomy is typically done if the cervix is partially dilated and thinned, and the baby’s head is deep in the pelvis.
 Your doctor or midwife does this by making a small opening in the amniotic sac with a thin plastic hook, which is very similar to a knitting needle.
 When this happens, you may feel a warm gush of fluid when the sac opens.
 If your care provider ruptures your membranes, they will monitor your baby’s heart rate both before and after the procedure, as well as examine the amniotic fluid for traces of fecal waste, known as meconium.